limxuankai/CTF/YBNCTF2023/Pwn/Flag_Shop.md

 My first ever Pwn ctf problem that I solved. <br>
 If you were to hexdump it, you will find a roblox video titled free giftcards <br>
-Is it just me or the VBN creators like to play roblox 💀
+Is it just me or the YBN creators like to play roblox 💀